jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Connecticut  to the drop down list and created necessary CT JSON file.
-* Add Cincinnati, OH to the drop down list and created necessary CIN JSON file.
+* Added Cincinnati, OH to the drop down list and created necessary CIN JSON file.
 * Added Dallas, TX to the drop down list and created necessary DAL JSON file.
 * Added Detroit, MI to the drop down list and created necessary DET JSON file.
 * Added Miami, FL to the drop down list and created necessary MIA JSON file.